sriram1105-m/customer-loss-data-pipeline/README.md

 I built it using the **Medallion architecture**: Bronze → Silver → Silver Validated → Gold.

-No PySpark, no Python — just pure SQL magic with tight data quality rules, audit logic, and clean business insights.

 **💡 What's This Project About?**

 Imagine you're working at a utilities or finance company.
 You have messy customer account data with financial losses, risk flags, and demographic info.
 You need to clean it, validate it, and deliver solid, trustworthy data to your business teams.

-That's what this project does — it transforms raw customer loss data into fully usable BI and risk dashboards, through layered transformations.
+That's what this project does, it transforms raw customer loss data into fully usable BI and risk dashboards, through layered transformations.

 **🧱 Architecture Overview (Medallion Style)**